hanyk/BayeSED3/docs/BayeSED3.md

 - **Editable install** (`pip install -e .`): Links to source directory.
 Changes are immediately visible.
 Use for development.
 - BayeSED3 automatically detects OpenMPI from conda, system, or local installation.
 If none is found, it will prompt you to install OpenMPI via conda (if available) or ask for permission to auto-compile it.

-### Option 2: Conda Installation (Automatic Dependencies)
+### Option 2: Conda Installation (System-Level, Automatic Dependencies)

-**Conda automatically handles all dependencies including OpenMPI.** Note: BayeSED3 is not yet available on conda-forge.
+**System-level installation using conda** - automatically handles all dependencies including OpenMPI.
+Note: BayeSED3 is not yet available on conda-forge.
 You must build it locally.

 **Installation:**
 ```bash